Appalachian stereotypes

 The Appalachian region and its people have historically been stereotyped by observers, with the basic perceptions of Appalachians painting them as backwards, rural, and anti-progressive.
-These widespread, limiting views of Appalachia and its people began to develop in the post-Civil War.
+These widespread, limiting views of Appalachia and its people began to develop after the Civil War.
 Those who "discovered" Appalachia found it to be a very strange environment, and depicted its "otherness" in their writing.
 These depictions have persisted and are still present in common understandings of Appalachia today, with a particular increase of stereotypical imagery during the late 1950s and early 1960s in sitcoms.
 Common Appalachian stereotypes include those concerning economics, appearance, and the caricature of the "hillbilly."

 Early development of stereotypes

 Perceived "otherness" was the driving force behind the early development of Appalachian stereotypes.
 When the "discoverers" of Appalachia encountered the region in the 1870s, they found what to them was a very strange environment.
 Many saw Appalachian otherness as a problem that needed an explanation.
 As groups like the missionaries worked to bring Appalachia into the mainstream, their writings and the writings of others generated a common view of Appalachia.
 The popular image of the region as an underdeveloped and exotic corner of America prompted a need to justify its otherness, and the rationalizations given for this image gave way to stereotypes of the region.

 While a general awareness of the Appalachia had existed, it was "discovered" by writers who helped form popularly accepted images of the region in the 1870s.
 One of the earliest groups involved were missionaries who aimed to save Appalachians and introduce them into mainstream Protestantism.
 Their mission was formed from the ideals of Kentucky abolitionist John G. Fee—founder of Berea College—who developed the vision of the antislavery mountaineer.
 This vision spread, and was picked up by the American Missionary Association (AMA).
 Promotional literature emerged to support the AMA's missionaries and their operations such as churches and schools.
 While the writing called Appalachians Protestants, it depicted them as having different beliefs and values from mainstream Protestants.
 Missionaries saw them as worthy of being saved but having critical faults such as poverty, excessive anger, and being without practical religion.